KirjApp/Backend/README.md

   - app.get('/api/userReviews', async (req, res) => {…} get all reviews found in MongoDB for a user defined by jsonwebtoken
   - app.post('/api/users', async (request, response) => {…} creates a new username entry in MongoDB. checks for password length (3 or more characters) and username length (3 or more characters), and if username already exists
   - app.post('/api/login', async (request, response) => {…} if login input (username and password hash) matches a user found in MongoDB, stores a jsonwebtoken to be used for keeping track of logged use

+Content of index.js
+- launches the application at the specified port with Node's built-in http object

+Content of controllers/testing.js
+- defines the router for initializing the database in testeing mode

 Content of package-lock.json
 - automatically generated file that keeps track of dependency versions